sudh-17/vue-echarts/README.md

         <div class="chart" v-echarts="barChartOption" :loading="barChartLoading"></div>

-    set `pieChartLoading` to false before you make a ajax call and set `pieChartLoading` to true when the ajax call finished.
+    set `barChartLoading` to false before you make a ajax call and set `barChartLoading` to true when the ajax call finished.

 6. Every time you change the value of `barChartOption`, the chart will immediately reflect the change you've made.
 You can use this way to make real-time charts, combining with socket technologies.